 - Can the issue be replicated on multiple devices?

-- Is your problem happening in one browser, or all of them?
+- Is your problem specific to only one browser, or all of them?
+Mention the browser.

 - Do you see any specific error messages?